alberto56/dcycleblog/_posts/2017-02-28-same-module-drupal-7-and-8.md

 **Hooks** have different signatures in Drupal 7 and 8; in my case I was lucky and the only hook I need for Drupal 7 and 8 is `hook_entity_presave()` which has a similar signature and can be abstracted.

-**Deeply-nested associative arrays** are a staple of Drupal 7, so a lot of code expects this type of data.
+**Deeply-nested associative arrays** are a staple of Drupal 7, so a lot of legacy code expects this type of data.
 Shoehorning Drupal 8 to output something like Drupal 7's `field_info_fields()`, for example, was a painful experience:

     public function fieldInfoFields() {
       $return = array();